andymeneely/victory-point-salad/docs/RULES.md

 =========

 <div class="snark">
-  Duh.
   Spend veeps to get veeps.
 Got it.
 </div>

 The objective of this game is to get the most victory points.